Telescopic sight: Crosshairs

-Crosshair reticles typically do not have any graduated markings, and thus are unsuitable for stadiametric rangefinding.
-However some crosshair designs have thickened outer sections that help with aiming in poor contrast situations when the fine crosshair center cannot be seen clearly.
+Plain crosshair reticles do not have any graduated markings, and thus are unsuitable for stadiametric rangefinding.
+However some crosshair designs have thickened outer sections that help with aiming in contrast-poor situations when the fine crosshair center cannot be clearly seen.
 These "thin-thick" crosshair reticles, known as duplex reticles, can also be used for some rough estimations if the transition point between thinner and thicker lines are at a defined distance from the center, as seen in designs such as the common 30/30 reticles (both the fine horizontal and vertical crosshair lines are 30 MOAs in length at 4× magnification before transition to thicker lines).
 There can be additional features such as enlarged center dot (frequently also illuminated), concentric circle (solid or broken/dashed), chevron, stadia bars, or a combination of the above, that are added to a crosshair to help with easier aiming.

 Milling reticles

 A typical (stadiametric) rangefinding reticle used by military snipers.
 The Mil-dots can be seen on the cross hairs.
 The four horizontal bars over the horizontal line are also intended for (quick) ranging purposes.